AlexWalrider/WalriderCMS/README.md

 - you can change username and password
 - you can change admin name and pasword
 - you can change status (displaying on all the pages)

+# Contact
+E-mail: alex@walrider.ru<br>
+This project is a personal development, please respect its philosophy and don't use it for evil purposes!